 - After 31 December 2020, an UK EORI number (Economic Operator Registration and Identification) will be needed for any business that moves goods between the UK and the EU.
 The number should be prefixed with ‘GB’.

 - Businesses that don’t have an EORI number can expect increased costs and delays.
 For example, if HMRC can’t clear a company’s goods at the border, the business may need to pay storage fees.

 - An EORI number won’t be needed if the business provides services only.

 - HMRC has already auto-enrolled many VAT-registered companies that have traded with Europe before.
 However, firms that are below the VAT threshold and/or don’t have a ‘GB’ EORI number will need to apply here.

 - The process of applying for an EORI number should take 10 minutes or less, and it will take up to a week to arrive.

 - If you move goods to and from Northern Ireland (or to make a declaration in the country), you’ll need an EORI number that starts with XI.
 However, you can’t apply for this without having a GB EORI number first.

 - If a business makes customs declarations in the EU, it will need an EU EORI number.
 This is also needed for any EU company that wishes to receive goods from a UK supplier.

 The 2021 three-stage imports process

-Covid-19 pandemic has had a seismic impact on many British businesses.
-To help them, the government recently announced that full border controls on goods entering the UK won’t apply until 1 July 2021, meaning they can defer payments for six months.
+Full border controls on goods entering the UK won’t apply until 1 July 2021, meaning businesses can defer payments for six months.
 The border checks have been split into three phases: